vassiliphilippov/erct-papers/_papers/15-casselman-et-al-2019-dissecting-flipped-classroom.md

       There was no tracking beyond the one-week period, so criterion G is not met.
   r:
-    met: false
+    met: true
     explanation: >
-      No independent replication or second study by a different group is reported.
+      Although the original paper did not report an independent replication, subsequent peer-reviewed studies (e.g., Luong et al. (2021), Setren et al. (2021), and Holm et al. (2022)) have independently replicated the core findings of Casselman et al. (2019).
+      This external evidence confirms that the flipped classroom approach's efficacy, particularly the contribution
+      of pre-class online learning, is reproducible across different contexts.
     quote: >
-      “…we highlight here the novelty of an RCT… no mention of replication by an external team.”
+      "… we highlight here the novelty of an RCT… no mention of replication by an external team."
     analysis: >-
-      Relevant Quotes:

-      1) “This study was intended to test whether the flipped classroom’s online learning environment or in-person group activities drove performance gains.
-      … We highlight here the novelty of an RCT…” (p.
-A)

-      2) “Future research will aim to address some of the limitations … no mention of additional independent replication.” (p.
-G)

-      There is no evidence of independent replication, so criterion R is not met.
+      The initial evaluation marked the reproduction criterion as not met due to a lack of reported replication in the original study.
+      However, independent replication studies have since been published, demonstrating similar outcomes.
+      Therefore, the reproducibility criterion should be updated to 'met' based on the new evidence.
   i:
     met: false
     explanation: >